MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 ## Convert a point cloud to a mesh

 The next step after importing the point cloud is to convert it to a mesh.
-To do this, you can use the Particle Fluid Surface node in the **Tab menu**.
+To do this, you can use the **Particle Fluid Surface** command in the **Tab menu**.

 1. Click the **Geometry** pane, select **Fluid** > **Particle Fluid Surface**, select the node, and add it to the **Geometry** pane.